On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation

 In the first experiment, we consider two interference sources, each active at a single, but disjoint, segment, resulting in a signal of $2.048\text{s}$.
-The reverberation time is set to $150\text{ms}$, and the SNR is $50\text{dB}$.
-To remove the dependency on the particular layout, the SNR follows the definition in (\ref{eq: snr definition}), which is with respect to the sources' emitted power.
-We note that the effective SNR at the microphone is significantly lower (as the power of the source is attenuated by the AIR).
-Empirically, the effective SNR at the microphones is approximately $30\text{dB}$ lower.
-Furthermore, since we focus on a single frequency bin, we consider the narrowband SNR, which is typically much higher than the broadband SNR.
+The reverberation time is set to $150\text{ms}$, and the SNR is ${2}0\text{dB}$.

-We start with an example of the DS beam pattern (see (\ref{eq: ML Spectrum})), computed using $\mathbf{\Gamma}_{\text{R}}$ and $\mathbf{\Gamma}_{\text{E}}$, which is presented at the top of Figure \ref{Fig: Polar plot 2 interferences -6db SIR 50dB SNR}.
-The Riemannian DS beam pattern is shown in solid blue and the Euclidean DS beam pattern is shown in dashed red.
-Both beam patterns are in a dB (log) scale.
+We start with an example of the {SRP} of the DS beamformer (see (\ref{eq: ML Spectrum})), computed using $\sGamma_{\text{R}}$ and $\sGamma_{\text{E}}$, which is presented at the top of Figure \ref{Fig: Polar plot 2 interferences -6db SIR 50dB SNR}.
+The {SRP} of the Riemannian DS beamformer is shown in solid blue and the {SRP} of the Euclidean DS beamformer is shown in dashed red.
+Both {SRP}s are in a dB (log) scale.
 The directions to the desired source and the interference sources are represented by a black solid line and a dashed black line, respectively.